Version Ranges

 A set of Version values accepted by a SpecifierSet.

-The configured pre-release policy of the originating specifier set carries onto the range and controls whether pre-releases are admitted under in, contains(), and filter(). intersection() and union() require both operands to share the same policy.
+The configured pre-release policy of the originating specifier set carries onto the range and controls whether pre-releases are admitted under in, contains(), and filter().
+With no configured policy, filter() also admits pre-releases in the autodetected opt-in region (the versions a pre-release-naming specifier asked for).
+Set algebra keeps that opt-in scoped to those versions, so unrelated pre-releases are not admitted wholesale.

 >>> r = SpecifierSet(">=1.0,<2.0").to_range()